craftingcity/The-Known-World/Custom Class - Alchemist.md

 | 3    | *Competitive* - When you next Hit on an Attack, you expend the Infusion and roll twice for the Damage you deal, taking the higher total result.                      |

 ### Mobile Laboratory
+At 3rd level,

 ### Extra Attack
+At 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Concoct Powderblast
+At 6th level, as an Attack,

 ###